Louisa Yeomans King: Career

 King believed that gardening and garden clubs could be important forces to promote democracy and peace.
 In 1911, she founded the Garden Club of Michigan, serving as its first president.
 Two years later, she was one of the cofounders and original vice-presidents of the Garden Club of America in Philadelphia (GCA), which had a substantial influence on how landscape architecture developed as a profession in subsequent decades.
+In the 19020s, King and other leaders of the GCA established its headquarters in New York.

 In 1914, she helped to found the Women's National Agricultural and Horticultural Association, which two years later changed its name to the Woman's National Farm & Garden Association (WNF&GA).
 King, who served as the first president of the WNF&GA from 1914 to 1921, saw horticulture and gardening as a means for women to establish themselves in the world; under her guidance, the WNF&GA established scholarships for women to pursue academic study of agriculture, botany, and landscape architecture.
 During World War I, the WNF&GA and GCA helped organize the Woman's Land Army of America: 15,000 so-called "farmerettes" worked in agriculture, replacing men called into military service.
 For her role in these efforts, King was awarded the National War Garden Commission’s bronze medal.

 In the postwar years, gardening in small suburban plots grew in popularity, spurred by the nine-volume series of books that King edited (and some of which she wrote), known as "The Little Garden" series.
 These books were directed at a wider audience than that of King's earlier books, which spoke to the affluent.
 King's descriptive prose was supplemented by plant lists, garden diagrams, photographs, and illustrations.